movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 generation, updates the parent pointer (or root location), and queues delayed reference changes.
 Later modifications in the same transaction reuse that dirty block.
 This operation and a top-down transaction-aware search are now implemented.
-Item-level mutation must use the write path and must not call the lower-level extent-buffer clone directly.
+Key-based item insert, replace, and delete operations use this write path, compact leaf payloads, and update ancestor separator keys.
+Callers must use these operations and must not call the lower-level extent-buffer clone or open-code leaf layout changes.

 ### File data cache and ordered extents